utat-ss/Cypher/README.md

 ## Introduction

 Cypher is a web-based platform for mission operations data visualization and control, designed for the University of Toronto Aerospace Team's FINCH mission.
-Leveraging Open MCT, Aether provides a robust interface for real-time telemetry visualization, command and control capabilities, and system status management.
+Leveraging Open MCT, Cypher provides a robust interface for real-time telemetry visualization, command and control capabilities, and system status management.

 ## Prerequisites